gongpx20069/ParallelPipe/README.md

            x.append("stage one")
            return x
    ```
-In this example, each individual stage task must inherit the Stage class from the DeepPipeline package and implement the stage_run(x) method.
+In this example, each individual stage task must inherit the Stage class from the ParallelPipe package and implement the stage_run(x) method.
 The input x of stage_run(x) is the output from the previous stage, and the return value y is the processing result of the current stage.

 2. In addition to regular individual stage processing tasks, we also need to define the final output task of the pipeline (e.g., video display, data storage).
-In this case, we still need to inherit the Stage class from DeepPipeline, but no return value is required.
+In this case, we still need to inherit the Stage class from ParallelPipe, but no return value is required.
 Here's an example:
 ```python
    class stage_end(Stage):
     def stage_run(self, x):
         print(x)
    ```

-3. After defining all the individual stage tasks, we need to instantiate the `Pipeline` class from the `DeepPipeline` package and specify the final output stage.
+3. After defining all the individual stage tasks, we need to instantiate the `Pipeline` class from the `ParallelPipe` package and specify the final output stage.
 Here is an example program:
 ```python
 P = Pipeline(stages=[one, two, three], end_stage=end, buffer_size=2, multiprocess=False)
 ```